marinebon/mbon-dashboard-server/README.md

     2. **REQUIRED**: create data dir for PostgreSQL - see `./postgres/README.md`
     3. **OPTIONAL:** connect ERDDAP to your data - see `./erddap/README.md`
 6. run initialization containers: `docker compose up airflow-init`
+   * you will get a permissions error, so now you can chmod all the files that were created and run it again:
+       * `chmod -R 777 airflow/ influxdb/ grafana/ postgres/ && docker compopse up airflow-init`
+       * that should run without error and exit
 7. start everything up: `docker compose up --build -d`
 8. **REQUIRED**: toggle "on" airflow processing DAGs - see [issue #12](https://github.com/marinebon/mbon-dashboard-server/issues/12)
 9. test it out (assuming your hostname is "localhost")